raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 }
 ```

 It will be a matter of finding the regular expressions for the paths from `start` to `zero`, and from `start to `notZero`, and taking the union of those paths.
-We're going to do that with a function we'll call `expression`.
+We're going to do that with a function we'll call `between`.
 Our function will take an argument for the state `from`, another for the state `to`, and a third argument called `viaStates` that we'll explain in a moment.[^nomenclature]

 Note that `from`, `to`, and `via` can be _any_ of the states in the recognizer, including being the same state.